BattletechModders/LowVisibility/README.md

 ### WIP Features

-- [] Buildings should always be visible and not subject to ECM - breaks AI without this! __Preliminary testing seems to indicate this may be fixed__
+- [] Buildings should always be visible and not subject to ECM - breaks AI without this!
+  - __Preliminary testing seems to indicate this may be fixed__
+  - Likely an issue that I'm dealing with AbstractActors everywhere, but can be an ICombatant
 - [] Allied units sometimes showing as blips instead of always full vision.
 - [] BUG - When you overheat a mech, it disappears from vision
 - [] Saves occur on post-mission/pre-mission saves; should skip